pappabear/GoPlay/README.md

 # GoPlay

-This is an app for an adult sports league social network, by [Chip Irek](mailto:chip.irek@gmail.com).
+This is an app for an adult recreational sports networking, by [Chip Irek](mailto:chip.irek@gmail.com) and [Richard Tooke](mailto:richard.tooke@gmail.com), two past-their-prime athletes who still play ice hickey for fun.
+And beer.